timoxley/mdm-tunnel/Readme.md

 mdm-tunnel gets around the blocked incoming connections by simply opening an *outgoing*, persistent, duplex connection to a webserver, which is accessible to the Internet.
-The webserver then accepts the incoming requests and figures out which connections this request should be routed through.
+The webserver then accepts the incoming requests from the internet, and figures out which connection a request should be piped to.

 ![mdm-tunnel-flow](https://f.cloud.github.com/assets/43438/610762/8d1922a8-cdbe-11e2-9447-6117044fd0b1.png)